Lýsing:

 - The implications for management accounting of strategic approaches to make or buy

-- Corporate unbundling: shared service centres and service outsourcing
+- Service outsourcing and shared service centres

 - The shared service centre model